latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 Understanding how weight copying evolved helps explain why the current system works the way it does.

-### Commit-reveal v3 (CRv3): The same-tempo vulnerability
+### Commit reveal v3 (CRv3): The same-tempo vulnerability

-In the third version of commit-reveal:
+In the third version of Commit Reveal:
 - Validators committed weights (encrypted)
 - Validators revealed weights (decrypted) **in the same tempo**
 - Both operations happened before the epoch calculation